hemeshvpatel/plivo_msg_app/README.md

 3. Home page will allow you to send a text message to any number using Plivo phone number (AUTH_ID and AUTH_TOKEN stored in .env; must get in order for app to work)

-4. Once message is sent, app will redirect to message history page to view all your send and received messages\
+4. Once message is sent, app will redirect to message history page to view all your sent and received messages.